Open

 Documents Needed

-- Letters of invitation or written confirmations
+- Letters of invitation or written confirmations, if applicable

 Official resources